Last Updated on June 24, 2026

 Blackfin Tuna

 Night jigging around offshore rigs improves as the water cools into the low 70s.
-Blackfins average 15 to 30 pounds and hit vertical jigs worked near the thermocline.
-Most productive trips leave in late afternoon and fish into the night, giving you shots at both twilight and after-dark bites.
+Blackfins average 15 to 30 pounds and take vertical jigs worked near the thermocline.
+Most productive trips depart in the late afternoon and fish into the night, giving you shots at both twilight and after-dark bites.

 - Peak months: October and November